Clinical UM Guideline

 Planned testing: Testing being conducted at a time previously scheduled and known to the individual being tested.

-Qualitative urine drug testing: A testing methodology which can identify the presence or absence of a substance belonging to a general class of drugs.
+Presumptive testing: A type of testing that is intended to identify the use or non-use of a drug or general class of drugs.

 Random testing: Testing being conducted at a time not previously scheduled and not known to the individual being tested.